 They use their venom to immobilize the prey, it's mild venom may be harmless to humans, but it is very effective against the smaller animals on which they feed.

-The mangrove snake is an egg layer species, females lay clutches averaging 4 to 15 eggs that hatch after about 12 weeks.
+These snakes are oviparous, which means the mangrove snake is an egg layer species, females lay clutches averaging 4 to 15 eggs that hatch after an incubation period of about 12 weeks.